Strumpfhose reißt schnell – worauf achten beim Kauf?

 A slightly more expensive pair of tights often lasts several times longer – and is therefore more sustainable and cheaper in the long run.

-If tights tear easily, it's usually due to the material, workmanship, or fit.
-Choosing high-quality yarns, sufficient elastane, the right size, and clean workmanship will save you frustration – and runs.
+If tights tear quickly, it's usually due to the material, workmanship, or fit.
+Those who pay attention to high-quality yarns, sufficient elastane, a suitable size, and clean workmanship will save themselves frustration – and runs.

-Quality isn't apparent at first glance, but after wearing it ten times.
+Quality doesn't show at first glance, but after the tenth wear.

 Prev post